sammancoaching/website/workshops/approvals/part1.md

 Get people to look through everything we've done today and discuss with someone what they've learnt.
 Write answers on the mind-map as sub-nodes.

+Nodes on the mindmap:

+* When should an Approval Test fail?
+* How do you create a new Approval Test?
+* Is an Approval Test a kind of unit test?
+* Where should you store Approved output?
+* Can I combine approvals and assertions in the same test case?
+* Can you use Approval testing with all kinds of program output?
+* Can you write Approval tests for a program that doesn't exist yet?
+* How should you update a program that has Approval tests?
+* How should you update Approved output?

 ### Retrospective: gather observations

 Ask people to note down what has happened today in these categories: